ash/raku-course/essentials/conditional-checks/if/index.md

 }
 ```

-In the case there are more than one check that uses the same variable, it is possible to use chained comparisons:
+In the case when more than one check uses the same variable, it is possible to use chained comparisons:

 ```raku
 my $x = 42;